manishemi/manishemi.github.io/_posts/2021-06-28-Reinforcement learning.md

 ## _Parts_

-1 - Agent: An agent is an actor in the environment that can take actions, for instance as you can see in Figure 1 the dog is an agent
+1 - **Agent**: An agent is an actor in the environment that can take actions, for instance as you can see in Figure 1 the dog is an agent

-2 - Environment: Environment is a place that the agent exists and operates
+2 - **Environment**: Environment is a place that the agent exists and operates

-3 - Actions(Action space): Action space is a set of possible actions that the agent can make(The action space can be discrete or continuous)
+3 - **Actions**(Action space): Action space is a set of possible actions that the agent can make(The action space can be discrete or continuous)

-4 - Observation: Observation is how the Environment interact back with the Agent and the agent can observe where Environment is and how its action affected the Environment
+4 - **Observation**: Observation is how the Environment interact back with the Agent and the agent can observe where Environment is and how its action affected the Environment

-5 - Reward: Reward is a scale for the success or failure of an agent's action.
+5 - **Reward**: Reward is a scale for the success or failure of an agent's action.
 For example, if the dog(Agent) returns the bone will take food,  otherwise won't take anything

 We have also two kinds of a learning algorithm in RL:

-1 - Value Learning
+1 - _**Value Learning**_

-2 - Policy Learning
+2 - _**Policy Learning**_

-But before explaining learning algorithms let's see what is Q-Function and how is it work?
+But before explaining learning algorithms let's see what is **Q-Function** and how is it work?

 ## _Q-Function_